troub1emaker512/School-Project/README.md

 - filtering of data by year and temperature range
 - simple polynomial-based prediction of future average temperatures

+### 7. Calculator
+This project is a scientific calculator web application built with HTML, CSS and JavaScript.
+It allows users to perform both basic arithmetic and scientific operations through a simple browser-based interface, with the calculation logic handled in JavaScript and the layout styled using CSS.
+The project also includes basic testing with Jest, showing an understanding of both front end development and function validation.

 ### 7. DNW Final Source Code
 An event manager web application using Node.js, Express, EJS, sessions, and SQLite.
 It supports organiser and attendee flows, authentication, and booking functionality.